 I’ll repeat: you do not need to do every last OG problem out there.
 You do, however, need to learn something from each and every problem that you do—ideally multiple things.
 Otherwise, you are literally wasting your time!

-Okay, so you know your goal score, you know your strengths and weaknesses, and you’ve gathered your materials.
-You also know how to study: content / memorization, yes, but also a focus on how to think through problems.
+Okay, so you know your goal GMAT score, you know your strengths and weaknesses, and you’ve gathered your materials.
+You also know how to study: content/memorization, yes, but also a focus on how to think through problems.
 It’s time to develop your specific plan.

 If you are taking a course, follow the syllabus.
 If you’re working with a tutor, figure out the plan with your tutor.

 Otherwise, pick a time frame (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
 In general, start with your biggest weaknesses in areas that are frequently tested on the GMAT.
-If you’re not sure which areas are most frequently tested, ask the experts on the forums.
+If you’re not sure which areas are most frequently tested, look on the forums.
 (I’m not listing them here because they can change over time.)